What we offer below is a step-by-step way to approach answering these usage rights questions.

 Why do you need to think about copyright and other rights issues?

-- Are you publishing information about particular living individuals?
+Are you publishing information about particular living individuals?
 You might need to consider their privacy rights.
-This page will help you address privacy-related questions that affect how you can make your dissertation available.
+This page will help you address privacy-related questions that affect how you can make your work available.

-- Once you've finished writing, do you have questions about what you own, and what your rights as an author are?
+- Once you've finished creating your work, do you have questions about what you own, and what your rights as an author are?
 Read more below.

-Here is the workflow, which we then explain in detail.
+Here is the workflow for copyright, fair use, and other legal considerations, which we then explain in detail.

 You don’t need the copyright holder’s permission to include an excerpt / photo / diagram / whatever-you’re-using if any one of the following is true: